-You will not be paid for allowing us to collect and store your biospecimen and data.
-You will not receive financial or other compensation should findings resulting from the research on your biospecimen become commercially valuable.
-By providing biospecimen for storing in the Biobank of Hannover Medical School they become the property of the CPS-R01 registry of the German Society of Pediatric Oncology and Hematology..
-Specimen and data will only be used for research purposes and will not be sold.
+You will not be paid for allowing us to collect and store your child's biospecimen and data.
+You will not receive financial or other compensation, should findings resulting from the research on your child's biospecimen become commercially valuable.
+By providing your child's biospecimen in the Biobank of Hannover Medical School they become the property of the CPS-R01 registry of the German Society of Pediatric Oncology and

+Hematology.
+Specimen and data will only be used for research not be sold.
 However, the biobank can ask researchers for an expense allowance for providing specimen to collaborating researchers.